preservim/vim-pencil/README.markdown

 _The ‘autoformat’ feature affects *HardPencil* (hard line break) mode only._

-When editing formatted text, such as a table or code block, autoformat will wreak havoc with the formatting.
+When editing formatted text, such as a table or code block, Vim’s autoformat will wreak havoc with the formatting.
 In these cases you will want to temporarily deactivate autoformat, such as with the `PFormatOff` or `PFormatToggle` commands described above.
 However, in most cases, you won’t need to do this.

 _pencil_ will detect the syntax highlight group at the cursor position to determine whether or not autoformat should be activated.